-Pickleball Indoor vs Outdoor Balls: What’s the Difference?
+Pickleball Indoor vs Outdoor Pickleballs: What’s the Difference Between indoor and outdoor pickleballs?

 Indoor and outdoor pickleball balls are different.
 An indoor ball has fewer holes, with only 26 holes and is designed for indoor play on indoor surfaces.
 But an outdoor ball has 40 smaller holes and is slightly heavier with a slightly thicker wall than an indoor ball.